A good fruit requires

 HR: Bl 16-23, 25, 31.
 Nr: 0

 Vigorous Salinas lettuce for summer crop.
-Strong plant that provides extra-large heads under very hot conditions.
-Features high tolerance to bolting and tip burn
+Strong plant that holds well in the field and produces extra-large heads under very hot conditions.
+Features high tolerance to bolting and tip burn.

 IR: FOL 1 (Fusarium)